gemwalletcom/cargo-ndk-android-gradle/README.md

 via the `Release` workflow.
 To publish a new version:

 1. Update `plugin/build.gradle` (and related docs) with the desired version.
-2. Merge the change into your release branch and create a git tag following the `v*` pattern (e.g. `git tag v0.4.1 && git push origin v0.4.1`).
+2. Merge the change into your release branch and create a git tag following your version number (e.g. `git tag 0.5.1 && git push origin 0.5.1`).
 The workflow automatically runs on tag pushes.
 3. Alternatively, trigger the workflow manually from GitHub → Actions → `Release` (`Run workflow`) to publish from any ref.